djoerch/bidsconv/README.md

 # bidsconv

 Like putting your fMRI data into [BIDS](https://bids.neuroimaging.io/) format?
 Like using [`dcm2bids`](https://cbedetti.github.io/Dcm2Bids/) to do so?
 Too lazy to use a for-loop to iterate through each subject and call `dcm2bids`?
+Want to automatically generate most of the metadata files for BIDS?
 If you're like me and answered yes to all of the above, then `bidsconv` is for you!

 Bidsconv is a multi-subject wrapper for `dcm2bids`, which lets you easily convert full data sets into BIDS format.
 Nothing special to it other than looping over multiple subject and session directories! `bidsconv` will also create your `participants.tsv` file, as well as blank `README`, `CHANGES` and `dataset_description.json` files.